karm435/invoiceco.github.io/_pages/faqs.md

 <br>

 ## How do I stop iCloud sync?
-You can navigate Settings and iCloud settings and stop the Invoice Co app from syncing with icloud.
+You can navigate Settings and iCloud settings and stop the InvoEase app from syncing with icloud.
 <br>

 ## Do I loose all my images if I delete the app?